 Our study is partly motivated by the fact that the decline of manufacturing has affected various parts of the country in different ways.
-While overall US manufacturing employment has fallen sharply, the job losses are unequally distributed across the country.
-Figure A1 in Appendix A shows the distribution of manufacturing layoffs between 2004 and 2016 by race (i.e. white and non-white workers).
+While overall US manufacturing employment has fallen sharply, the job losses are unequally distributed across race/ethnicity and across the country.
+Table 1 shows the share of employment and layoffs broken down by race/ethnicity at the national level.
+While whites account for the largest share, job losses have disproportionately affected workers of color relative to their share of employment.
+Figure A1 in Appendix A shows the distribution of manufacturing layoffs between 2004 and 2016 by race (i.e., white and non-white workers).
 The figure illustrates that the number of layoffs peaked in 2008 during the global financial crisis, and that a large majority of layoffs (about 80%) have been of white workers.
-Figures A2, A3, and A4 in Appendix A display the geographical distribution of manufacturing layoffs across
+Figures A2, A3, and A4 in Appendix A display the geographical distribution of manufacturing layoffs across US counties.
+White layoffs are mainly concentrated in the Midwest, whereas non-white layoffs are localized in the South.